Ultra-High Energy Cosmic Ray production in the polar cap regions of black hole magnetospheres: Introduction

-The model of UHECR production in the nuclei of nearby normal and/or active galaxies was considered before (see e.g. \cite{berezinsky}).
-In particular, the possibility of UHECR generation near the supermassive BH in the nuclei of normal galaxies (the so-called “dead quasars”), was studied in the Refs. \cite{boldt,levinson00,neronov05}.
+The possibility of UHECR generation near the supermassive BH in the nuclei of normal galaxies (the so-called â"dead quasars"), was studied in the Refs. \cite{boldt,levinson00,neronov05}.
 As it is mentioned above, in this particular case the compactness of the source makes the acceleration to the UHECR energies ($>10^{20}$ eV) only marginally possible.
 A numerical study of the limit on the maximal energies attainable by the accelerated protons reported in Ref. \cite{neronov05} has revealed that, in general, acceleration to the energies above $10^{20}$~eV is possible only in the vicinity of the most massive BHs (with the masses of the order of $10^{10}M_\odot$), which are relatively rear.
 Besides, such acceleration is accompanied by strong electromagnetic emission, with a luminosity about 2-3 orders of magnitude higher than the UHECR luminosity of the source.
 This implies that the electromagnetic luminosity of each of the UHECR sources should be at the level of $10^{45-46}/N_{\rm source}$~erg/s, where $N_{\rm source}$ is the number of the nearby UHECR sources (a typical distance to the source $D\sim 50$~Mpc is assumed).
 If the number of UHECR sources is not very large, such a luminosity is about the luminosity of the quasars.
 This, apparently, rules out the model of particle acceleration near the supermassive BHs in the nearby normal galaxies (the "dead quasars" \cite{boldt}) as a possible mechanism of UHECR production in the nearby sources \cite{neronov05}.

 The results of the Ref. \cite{neronov05} were obtained for the case of acceleration of protons and under the assumption of a general orientation of magnetic field (created by the matter accreting onto the BH) with respect to the rotation axis of the BH.